OCRenkist/Exile/utilities/worldedit/WorldEdit API.md

 ### value = worldedit.version

-Contains the current version of WorldEdit in a table of the form `{major=MAJOR_INTEGER, minor=MINOR_INTEGER}`, where `MAJOR_INTEGER` is the major version (the number before the period) as an integer, and `MINOR_INTEGER` is the minor version (the number after the period) as an integer.
+Contains the current version of WorldEdit in a table of the form `{major = MAJOR_INTEGER, minor = MINOR_INTEGER}`, where `MAJOR_INTEGER` is the major version (the number before the period) as an integer, and `MINOR_INTEGER` is the minor version (the number after the period) as an integer.
 This is intended for version checking purposes.

 ### value = worldedit.version_string